Excellent! The doctor and his assistant was very helpful. The treatment was fast and pain free. I will give them 10 stars!J. Campbell

 Frequently Asked Questions about Vein Disorders

-The staff at Total Vein Treatment Centers, along with Dr. Jerome Naifeh, welcomes your questions about possible problems you may be having with your veins and encourage you to contact us for a free consultation at our facilities in either Dallas or Plano, TX.
+The staff at Total Vein Treatment Centers, along with Dr. Jerome Naifeh, welcomes your questions about possible problems you may be having with your veins and encourage you to contact us for a free consultation at our clinic in Plano, TX.
 In the meantime, here are some answers to a few general frequently asked questions.

 What are Varicose Veins?